cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-4-podman-unbound.md

 ### 5. Add the Newly Created Network to the Firewall

-As previously mentioned, it is mandatory to add the new network to the `nftables.nft` file.
+As mentioned earlier, it is mandatory to add the new network to the `nftables.nft` file.

 `/etc/nixos/modules/nftables.nft`